hypre-space/hypredrive/interfaces/python/README.md

 ## Notes

 * `options` may be a Python `dict`, YAML string, YAML file path, or `None`.
+* SciPy sparse inputs are converted to CSR; pass CSR directly to avoid that conversion.
 * Python arrays are copied/coerced to the HYPRE scalar and index types used by the linked C library.
 * GPU/device execution is not exposed as a Python-native data path yet.